ZoeHancox/Sparse_TGCNN/README.md

 ### About the Repository

-This repository contains the code for a sparse implementation for Temporal Graph-based 3D Convolutional Neural Networks (TG-CNNs).
+This repository contains the code for a sparse implementation for Temporal Graph-based 3D Convolutional Neural Networks (TG-CNNs) as described in the paper: Developing the Temporal Graph Convolutional Neural Network Model to Predict Hip Replacement using Electronic Health Records.

+We are pleased to announce that this work has been accepted to the [2024 International Conference on Machine Learning and Applications (ICMLA)](https://www.icmla-conference.org/icmla24/index.php), which will be held from December 18-20, 2024 in Miami, Florida.

+You can find the pre-print of our paper here: _link will be added when available on ArXiV_.

+Click here to access a PDF of the supplementary material for our paper [here](supplementary_material_developing_the_TGCNN_model_to_predict_hip_replacement_using_EHR.pdf).

 In this research we represent graphs as 3D tensors, where the cells contain the elapsed time between two event codes being recorded: